 Application deadlines are only a few months away.
-If you’ve narrowed down your selection, then it’s time to visit your top choice schools before you apply.
-Why?
+If you’ve narrowed down your selection, then it’s time to visit before you apply.

 - Because applying to college is a complex process, and visits to college campuses will serve you best if you use them as a research tool, rather than a final decision-making aid.

-Because how you feel about schools once you visit in person may affect the direction your college search and application process takes.
-(For example, you may be surprised to find that the setting, size, or “personality” of a school appeals or doesn’t appeal to you, contrary to what you had expected…so, your narrowed list of possible schools should reflect any new-found preferences.)
+- Because how you feel about schools once you visit in person may affect the direction your college search and application process takes.
+(For example, if you visit before you apply, you may be surprised to find that the setting, size, or “personality” of a school appeals or doesn’t appeal to you, contrary to what you had expected…so, your narrowed list of possible schools should reflect any new-found preferences.)

-- Because you want someone in the admissions office and/or your chosen academic department or a coach (or another particular contact on campus) to know who you are and that you are seriously interested.
-Depending on the school’s admissions process, an applicant’s personal visit to campus could make a difference in how the application is viewed if the competition for space becomes very tight.
+- Because you want someone in the admissions office (or another particular contact on campus) to know who you are.
+And that you are seriously interested.
+Depending on the school’s admissions process, an applicant’s personal visit to campus could make a big difference.
+The application can be viewed in a different light if the competition for space becomes very tight.

 - Because it’s required.
 Some highly selective schools require an on-campus interview with an admissions director, alumni representative, or student representative.
-Be sure to find out if any of your short-listed schools do, so that you can plan and prepare well in advance.
+Be sure to find out if any of your short-listed schools do.
+That way you can plan and prepare well in advance.

-- Because you want to be able to relax and make a fully informed choice once you have been accepted to several schools.
+- Because you want to be able to relax and make a fully informed choice.
 If you’ve already visited those schools at least once, that’s just what you will be able to do!